FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/submodeltemplateprocessors.md

 - contentType
 - security

-Currently, the only supported Security Schemes are:
+Currently, the supported Security Schemes are:

 - NoSecurityScheme (nosec_sc)
 - BasicSecurityScheme (basic_sc)

+If BasicSecurityScheme is configured, username and password from the SMT configuration is used.
+In that case, make sure, that valid username and password is configured.

 In the Property of AID the following attributes are currently evaluated: